Jesse Curran

-Jesse Thomas Curran (born 16 July 1996) is a professional footballer who plays for Thai League 1 club Chonburi, on loan from BG Pathum United.
-Born in Australia, he represents the Philippines national team.
-Curran is a versatile player who can play as a midfielder and also down the right flank either as a right winger or a right back.
+Jesse Thomas Garcia Curran (born 16 July 1996) is a professional footballer who plays for Thai League 1 club Ratchaburi.
+Born in Australia, he represents the Philippines at international level.
+Curran is a versatile player who can play as a midfielder and also down the right flank either as a right winger or a right-back.

 He has previously played for Devonport City, Blacktown City, Central Coast Mariners, Dundee and on loan for Montrose and East Fife.
 After Dundee, Curran left Scotland to play in Thailand for Muangthong United, and on loan with Udon Thani and Nakhon Ratchasima.
-Now he come back to Thailand playing for BG Pathum United.
+He returned to Thailand in 2022, playing for BG Pathum United and subsequently on loan with Chonburi.

 Early life

 Curran was raised in Tasmania before moving to Sydney to attend Westfields Sports High School, aged sixteen.
 He is of Scottish heritage on his father's side and is of Filipino heritage on his mother's side.